TransmodelEcosystem/EUDIT/wiki/use-cases/README.md

 ## (offers) Retrieve suitable SALES OFFER PACKAGES, limited to the customer’s valid media
 The list of offers is limited to those that the customer can use with their valid media.

+## (aftersale) Retrieve suitable aftersale operations, limited to the customer’s media and fare contracts
+The list of available aftersalesoperations limited to those that the customer can request with their valid media and fare contracts.